Development, Testing, and Sample App

 assertTrue(isValidMetadata(validMetadata))

-// Test with minimal required fields
+// Test with all required fields

-val minimalMetadata = ConfigMetadata(
+val minimalMetadata = configMetadataOf(

 )